napari/napari-workshop-template/napari-workshops/intro_napari_GUI.md

 * Select an image from the layers list (selected images are blue in the layer list).
 * Adjust the contrast limits by using the contrast limits slider in the layer controls section.

-    ```{tip} You can control+click(Mac) or right-click(Windows) on the slider to open the expanded view with min and max pixel values labeled on the ends of the slider.
+    ```{tip} You can Control+click (Mac) or right-click (Windows and Linux) on the slider to open the expanded view with min and max pixel values labeled on the ends of the slider.

     ```
 * Adjust opacity, color map, and blending modes in the layer controls section.

 ## Explore Stack Manipulation
 * Select both the nuclei and membrane layers in the layer list using shift+click.
-* Control+click(Mac)/right-click(Windows) either of the selected layers to open the layer actions menu.
+* Control+click (Mac)/right-click (Windows and Linux) either of the selected layers to open the layer actions menu.

     ```{note}
     The layer actions menu is contextually aware, so it will have different options enabled depending on the